 Choosing a school - a guide for parents

 Initially some general guidelines are given as the basic principles of looking at a school apply to everyone whether your child has additional needs or not.
 You know your own child and you want them to be in a school environment where they will be happy, safe and able to learn.
-Specific advice is then given for looking at primary and secondary schools for children with SEN – with some additional information that just relates to secondary schools.

 Start by looking at your local schools – visit two or three schools to get some idea of their facilities and ethos so that you have something to compare.